Two Days In Dublin Itinerary

 Drinks

-We all know about Guinness, but let's go for a cocktail tonight.
+You've had some Guinness already, so let's go for a cocktail tonight.

 • 9 Below is in a basement as all good cocktail bars should be.
 Dark & moodily lit.